ahmaad-ansari/SOFE4840U-Labs/secret-key-encryption/Task-5/README.md

 1. **Compile the Code:**
    - Before compiling, ensure you have OpenSSL installed.
-   - Update the Makefile with the correct paths to OpenSSL include and library directories (if necessary).
+   - Update the Makefile with the correct paths to OpenSSL including library directories (if necessary).
    - Compile the code using the provided Makefile:
      ```bash
      make